appalachianstate/moodle-enrol_shebang/README.txt

  HOW ENTITIES ARE ASSOICATED AND REFERENCED
  ------------------------------------------

  Courses:

  A staging record in the [mdl_enrol_shebang_section] table is inserted or updated, using the <sourcedid><id> value (the CRN) as the alternate key.
-This same value is placed in the [mdl_course](idnumber) column so that table can be queried directory.
-The course's (idnumber) value can not be changed after that or the association will be lost.
+This same value is placed in the [mdl_course][idnumber] column so that table can be queried directory.
+The course's [idnumber] value can not be changed after that or the association will be lost.

  Users:

- A staging record in the [mdl_enrol_shebang_person] table is inserted or updated, using the <sourcedid><id> value (the Luminis Id for that Banner identity, distinct from the Banner identity value).
+ A staging record in the [mdl_enrol_shebang_person] table is inserted or updated, using the <sourcedid><id> value (the Luminis Id for that Banner entity, distinct from the Banner identity value).
 Susbsequent
  <membership> messages for this person will use this <sourcedid><id> so
  we need to use this as an alternate identifying key value.
 A <person>
- message also contains the <userid useridtype="SCTID"> value, the Banner identity, and it's this value that is placed in the [mdl_user] (idnumber) column.
+ message also contains the <userid useridtype="SCTID"> value, the Banner identity, and it is this value that is placed in the [mdl_user] [idnumber] column.

- So, upon arrival of a <person> message, and after the staging record is handled, the [mdl_user] table is queried on the (idnumber) column for the SCTID value--if no record is found, then an attempt is made to insert one, otherwise the found record is updated.
-Because other columns in the [mdl_user] table are unique (enforced either by the application or the database), a collision on email or username by prevent the insert.
-In such cases, manual inspection of the existing user account should be done to determine if it can be deleted (no access, no enrolments, etc.) or if it should be associated with the corresponding [mdl_enrol_shebang_person] row by placing the appro- priate Banner identity value in the user's (idnumber) column.
+ So, upon arrival of a <person> message, and after the staging record is handled, the [mdl_user] table is queried on the [idnumber] column for the SCTID value--if no record is found, then an attempt is made to insert one, otherwise the found record is updated.
+Because other columns in the [mdl_user] table are unique (enforced either by the application or the database), a collision on email or username will prevent the insert.
+In such cases, manual inspection of the existing user account should be done to determine if it can be deleted (no access, no enrolments, etc.) or if it should be associated with the corresponding [mdl_enrol_shebang_person] row by placing the appro- priate Banner identity value in the user's [idnumber] column.

  Until any such collision is resolved, course enrollments for that person/user will fail since no association exists between the person